-Information Point
+Information point

 We will not have a Secretary's Desk at this Regatta.

-Promotion certificates, Canoe Sprint and Marathon 2022

-Handbook, sets of Lane Numbers, and Long-Distance

-Numbers can be ordered and collected from the Information

-Point at the Event Organisers Cabin, below the main building

-near the Finish Tower.
+Promotion certificates, Canoe Sprint and Marathon 2022 Handbooks and sets of Lane Numbers at a cost of £45 can be purchased from the Information Point at the Event Organisers' Cabin, below the main building near the Finish Tower.